codemonkeycxy/pondness/README.md

 # pondness
-Shake of the illusions and see how much he/she actually likes you
+Ponder over someone's fondness on you?
+Use **Pondness**, a tool to help you shake off illusions and see how much he/she actually likes you >.<